Zhong-Lab-UCSD/iMARGI-Docker/docs/source/step_by_step_illustration.md

 - Line 1: `Sequence mapping QC`

-  It's the sequencing mapping QC result, which can be `pass` or `failed`).
+  It's the sequencing mapping QC result, which can be `passed` or `failed`).
 It's concluded based on the value of line 2 and 3.
-Only when both values of line 2 and 3 are greater than threshold 0.5, it can be concluded as `pass`.
+Only when both values of line 2 and 3 are greater than threshold 0.5, it can be concluded as `passed`.

 - Line 2: `(#unique_mapped_pairs + #single_side_unique_mapped)/#total_read_pairs`